-Are your energy bills a little too high?
-Do you feel your home is always a little cooler than your friend's?
-Perhaps you don’t have the level of comfort you wish to have in your home?
+Are your energy bills too high?
+Do you feel your home is always a little cooler than your friends?
+Perhaps you don't have the level of comfort you wish to have in your home.
 Whatever the case may be, Compliance Matters Mechanical can help.

-We provide the removal and installation of attic insulation for your home.
-This is done to help reduce your utility bills, while increasing the level of comfort you feel in your home.
-Along with that, we provide duct cleaning to help if you suffer from allergies and reducing dust — helping to improve overall air quality in your home.
+We provide air duct cleaning to help if you suffer from allergies and reduce dust — helping to improve overall air quality in your home.
+Along with that, we provide the removal and installation of attic insulation for your home.
+This is done to help reduce your utility bills while increasing your comfort level in your home.
 Our team also performs Home Energy Rating System (HERS) inspections on behalf of the California Energy Commission.
-This is a service we provide for HVAC contractors as a third party inspector to ensure the system is compliant with California’s Title 24 efficiency standards.
+We provide this service for HVAC contractors as a third-party inspector to ensure the system complies with California's Title 24 efficiency standards.
 As a local, owner-operated company, we love helping our community and helping you feel more comfortable in your home.
 You can take a look to see what our customers are saying about us right here from our verified reviews!

 If you are wondering how we can help you decrease your utility bills and improve your home comfort and air quality, get in touch with us using one of the buttons below!
 Remember, your comfort matters.

-You might be asking yourself, 'don’t I already have attic insulation?'
+You might be asking yourself, 'don't I already have attic insulation?'
 Hopefully, you do.
 The question is, do you have enough?
-We’re going to provide you with a few facts here to help paint a picture about the importance of having enough attic insulation.
+We'll provide you with a few facts here to help paint a picture of the importance of having enough attic insulation.

 Heating and cooling costs account for up to 30-50% of the energy used in an average home.
 This means that losing your home's hot or cold air contributes to a large amount of wasted energy.

 Air naturally flows from a warm area to a cold one.
-During the winter months, warm air in your home tries to escape to the cooler air outside, and during the summer months warm air outside tries to make its way inside to the cooler air in your home.
-Outlying rooms such as attics, basements and garages are all places where this air change can happen the most easily.
+During the winter months, warm air in your home tries to escape to the cooler air outside, and during the summer months, warm air outside tries to make its way inside to the cooler air in your home.
+Outlying rooms such as attics, basements, and garages are where this air change can happen the most easily.
 From there, the air begins to make its way into the rest of the home.

 A rodent infestation isn't the only reason to remove your existing insulation; still, it is one of the most common and important for the effectiveness of the insulation and maintaining proper indoor air quality.

-Our team of experts will come and assess the insulation in your home to see if it's in need of removal, and we can then will install new, more efficient insulation.
-We’ll always be honest and upfront with you and we are happy to make any further recommendations about improving your energy efficiency.
+Our team of experts will come and assess the insulation in your home to see if it requires removal, and we can then will install new, more efficient insulation.
+We'll always be honest and upfront with you, and we are happy to make any further recommendations about improving your energy efficiency.

 Did you know that clogged dryer vents are among the leading reasons for home fires?
 This is why you should never leave the house with the dryer running.
 If your clothes are taking multiple cycles to dry, there is a high chance your dryer vent is clogged.

-Cleaning the lint trip is not enough — at Compliance Matters Mechanical we clean the entire vent.
+Cleaning the lint trip is not enough — at Compliance Matters Mechanical, we clean the entire vent.
 This means that we also clean behind the wall, not just the dryer itself.
-We also provide a yearly maintenance program so you can have peace of mind about your dryer being cleaned each year, at a lower rate!
+We also provide a yearly maintenance program so you can have peace of mind about your dryer being cleaned yearly at a lower rate!

 Tap on one of the buttons below to get in touch with us today about our dryer vent cleaning!

-These tests also can be completed to help diagnose if the homeowners actually need a new HVAC system, or, if we can find a better less expensive alternative.
+These tests also can be completed to help diagnose if the homeowners need a new HVAC system or if we can find a better, less expensive alternative.